lowRISC/lowrisc-site/content/docs/refresh-v0.6/xilinx.md

 To generate a license using a voucher or a WebPACK license, login to Xilinx and visit [http://www.xilinx.com/getlicense](http://www.xilinx.com/getlicense).

+Academic users can obtain licenses for all devices for research purposes via Europractice (in Europe) or equivalent schemes.

+### Future Board options

+KC705 support is unbundled in this release, because it is incomplete.
+For further details, checkout the kc705_mii branch.

+In future we intend to support the ArtyA7-100 which is cheaper and has a larger DDR3 ram than the Nexys4DDR.
+However it requires a separate PMOD if you want to use the SD-Card support.
+For the latest status, checkout the artya7_mii branch.

 ### Environment settings